“Be prepared for the worst.”

-Celia’s dad rises from his chair, grabs her face, and jerks it up to meet his gaze.
-He’s over a head taller than his ex-wife.
+Celia’s dad rises from his chair, grabs his ex-wife’s face, and jerks it up to meet his gaze.
+He’s over a head taller than she is.

-He seems to inspect it for a moment.
+He seems to inspect her features for a moment.
 “Your face is uglier too.
 A grotesque face to go with your empty head.
 I can’t think of any man who would ever want a used-up old whore like you.
 You’re a dog walking on its hind legs.”

 Celia’s mom starts to softly cry.